How to Deal With ADHD Overstimulation: 5 Immediate Relief Strategies to Try

 Key Takeaways

-- A Mission For Michael (AMFM) provides residential and outpatient programs with evidence-based therapies like CBT and DBT, helping adults with ADHD build lasting coping skills in a supportive environment.
+• AMFM (A Mission For Michael) Mental Health Treatment provides residential and outpatient programs with evidence-based therapies to help adults with ADHD build lasting coping skills in a supportive environment.

 Why ADHD Makes You More Vulnerable to Overstimulation